Daniel5055/valipop/dissertation.md

 - Maybe also on validation error messages

-- Adding custom error handling for user inputs and preventing impossible configurations
-- For each option, parse input and on error, notify user of offending option
-    - Allows for users to more easily develop configurations by avoiding ambiguous error messages
-    - Implemented creating parse functions for each type of input, like string, double, positive integer
-        - They catch potential errors which could occur from parsing and throw new custom errors which mention the offending property and reason
-- Additionally added logic to prevent impossible configurations,
-    - such as start date being greater than the end date
-    - Confirming that some dates were adequately spaced
-        - For example, found some bugs which occured if population was not given enough time to initialise

 #### 6.4.2.
 Containerisation

-Before I managed to distribute the R scripts within the VailPop JAR file as mentioned in section [6.2.3], I opted to containerise ValiPop as an alternate way for it to run independently from the operating system.
+Before I managed to distribute the R scripts within the VailPop JAR file as mentioned in section [[6.2.3]](#623-distributing-r-scripts), I opted to containerise ValiPop as an alternate way for it to run independently from the operating system.
 Containerisation is the act of packaging software with the necessary operating system libraries and dependencies to a create single lightweight executable which runs consistently on any infrastructure (cite IBM).
 These packages are called containers, and are defined using images, which provide the necessary instructions to construct a container (cite IBM).

 I initially chose to containerise ValiPop due to the R scripts and shell scripts that were required for the old ValiPop.
 A ValiPop image could be distributed easily and acted as a single artefact users could download and run without any dependency required except a container manager like Docker.
 However a disadvantage of containers is the complexity of configuring them while running.
 As containers are run isolated from the local machine, the user would need to mount directories on their local machine to the container to handle input and output from ValiPop.
 Additionally, development of container images can be quite tricky as it requires formalising each build step of ValiPop as well identifying every required dependency.